sassoftware/viya4-iac-k8s/docs/user/ScriptUsage.md

 This script offers options for both vSphere/vCenter and bare-metal.
 Each section below describes what is needed for each option.

-The script has the following commands:
+The script has the following options.
+These options include both actions for infrastructure and cluster creation along with encapsulated tooling.

 ```bash
 Usage: ./oss-k8s.sh [apply|setup|install|update|uninstall|cleanup|destroy|helm|k|tf]